shaefelinger/codepedia/src/EXPRESS/routes.md

 special routing method: `app.all()`, which will be called in response to any HTTP method.
 Similar to `app.use()`

+##### `.post()`

+`POST` routes create new data, their paths do not end with a route parameter, but instead end with the type of resource to be created.

+The HTTP status code for a newly-created resource is 201 Created.

+##### `DELETE`

+is the HTTP method verb used to delete resources.
+Their paths should usually end with a route parameter to indicate which resource to delete.

+Servers often send a 204 No Content status code if deletion occurs without error.

 ------

 ## 404-page / catch-all route